Skip to content

 You should now be able to see the results.

-If you want to explore metrics from OpenObserve in OpenObserve you can setup grafana as a standard prometheus data source and explore metrics.
-You do not need the plugin for that as grafana supports prometheus data source out of the box.
+If you want to explore metrics from OpenObserve in Grafana, you can set up OpenObserve as a Prometheus-compatible data source using an endpoint like https://api.openobserve.ai/api/org_name/prometheus.
+You do not need the plugin for this, as Grafana supports Prometheus natively.